SunYM2020/yimingsun.github.io/index.md

 - **UAV (Unmanned Aerial Vehicles) Vision**

 ## News
 - **[Aug.
-2024]** I joined the School of Automation at Southeast University as a Postdoctoral Associate (至善博士后) under the supervision of Prof. Qinghua Hu and Prof. Pengfei Zhu.
+2024]** I joined the School of Automation at Southeast University as a Postdoctoral Associate (至善博士后) supervised by Prof. Qinghua Hu and Prof. Pengfei Zhu.
 - **[Jun.
 2024]** I got my Ph.D. degree in Computer Science and Technology from the College of Intelligence and Computing, Tianjin University.
 - **[Apr.
 2024]** Our paper about dynamic brightness adaptation robust image fusion is accepted to **IJCAI 2024**.
 - **[Jul.
 2023]** Our paper about dynamic multimodal image fusion is accepted to **ICCV 2023**.